A 2-dimensional Geometry for Biological Time: More discussion on the general schema .

 \subsection{The circular helix \texorpdfstring{$\mathcal{C}_i$}{Ci} on the cylinder and its thread \texorpdfstring{$p_i$}{pi}}

-This circular helix $\mathcal{C}_i$, with a thread $p_i$, is winded around the surface of the cylinder $\mathcal{C}_e$ (it is a “second order” helix because the winding cylinder is also helicoidal).
+This circular helix $\mathcal{C}_i$, with a thread $p_i$, is winded around the surface of the cylinder $\mathcal{C}_e$ (it is a ``second order'' helix because the winding cylinder is also helicoidal).
 We consider the thread of this helix (which is also a period) to refer to the compacified time $\theta$ (the circle which generates this cylinder) introduced here and associated to the \emph{internal} biological cycles of the organism which are also independent (or almost) from the environment; this is the case, let's recall, for example, of cardiac and respiratory rhythms, of the rhythms of biochemical cascades, etc. (see §.\ref{EXT}(Int)).
-Let’s also recall that the period associated to these cycles also scale by $W_f^\frac{1}{4}$, at least from $t_1$ (and also practically from $t_0$).\\
+Let’s also recall that the period associated to these cycles also scale by $W_f^{1/4}$, at least from $t_1$ (and also practically from $t_0$).

-To summarize, we thus have, from a biological standpoint, in addition to the objective physical time $t$ (evidently still present and relevant): \begin{itemize} \item a general temporality of biological evolution $(\tau)$ (the axis); \item a temporality associated to the external rhythms (the helicoidal cylinder winded around this axis from a distance) that are characterized by the thread $p_e$; \item a temporality associated to the internal rhythms involving a compactification of time: the helix with a $p_i$ thread at the surface of the cylinder.\\ \end{itemize} We should also note that if the radius $R_i$ of the helicoidal cylinder becomes null, it will be reduced to a helix winded around $(\tau)$ and the internal cyclicity will tend to disappear as such (there remains only the external rhythms that are physical).
+To summarize, we thus have, from a biological standpoint, in addition to the objective physical time $t$ (evidently still present and relevant): \begin{itemize} \item a general temporality of biological evolution $(\tau)$ (the axis); \item a temporality associated to the external rhythms (the helicoidal cylinder winded around this axis from a distance) that are characterized by the thread $p_e$; \item a temporality associated to the internal rhythms involving a compactification of time: the helix with a $p_i$ thread at the surface of the cylinder. \end{itemize}

+We should also note that if the radius $R_i$ of the helicoidal cylinder becomes null, it will be reduced to a helix winded around $(\tau)$ and the internal cyclicity will tend to disappear as such (there remains only the external rhythms that are physical).
 If we may consider the general schema we have presented to concern mainly the properties of the animal world, this last case, where $R_i = 0$, mainly concerns plant.
 In this sense, the non nullity of $R_i$, that is, the two-dimensionality of the cylindrical surface, should be associated to the greater autonomy --- the rhythms of the central systems, typically --- and to the autonomous motor capacity which the animal enjoys comparatively to vegetal organisms, the two being obviously correlated.
-Actually, the rhythms (metabolic, chlorophyllian, of action --- activation of organs \ldots) of plants are often completely subordinated to the physical external rhythms.\\
+Actually, the rhythms (metabolic, chlorophyllian, of action --- activation of organs\dots) of plants are often completely subordinated to the physical external rhythms.